-The objective of the sub-fund is to offer you exposure to equity securities of European companies.
+Objective: The objective of the sub-fund is to provide you with exposure to equity securities of companies located in the Asia/Pacific region selected on the basis of certain trends and business themes.
 The sub-fund promotes a combination of environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, and must contain a minimum proportion of sustainable investments within the meaning of the same Regulation.
 This is an actively managed sub-fund, which means that the portfolio manager does not aim to replicate the performance of a benchmark.
-The sub-fund mainly invests in shares and/or other equity securities of companies whose registered office and/or a significant part of their assets, activities, profit centres or decision-making centres are located in a European country.
-The selection is based on a methodology that: -excludes companies not in compliance with certain global standards, including the UN Covenant (human rights, labour rights, environmental protection and anti-corruption), -excludes companies involved in controversial activities (tobacco, gambling, thermal coal) or involved in major ESG controversies (incidents, allegations related to environmental, social, governance issues), is based on a best-in-class quantitative ESG approach and a qualitative ESG approach, and -aims to achieve impact and sustainability by ensuring that the company's products and/or services finance - as a proportion of its turnover - sustainable development.
+Investment policy: The sub-fund principally invests in the equities and/or other securities giving access to so-called "companies of the future" located in the Asia-Pacific region, identified by the acronym DRAGONS: (Disruptive Technology, Rising Middle Class, Ageing & Health, Generation Z, O2 & Ecology, Nanotechnology, Security) and these companies are selected on the basis of environmental, social and governance (ESG) criteria.
+The selection is based on a methodology that, across the entire portfolio, a) excludes companies that are not in compliance with certain global standards, including the UN Global Compact (human rights, labour, environmental protection and anti-corruption), b) excludes companies that are involved in controversial activities (tobacco, gambling, thermal coal, etc.) or involved in major ESG controversies (incidents, allegations related to environmental, social, governance issues).
+The selection is also based on an analysis and rating of the ESG profile of the invested company using ESG Scorecards (grids analysing the most relevant and material ESG risks to which companies are exposed) only for the portion of investments with a sustainable objective.
+Finally, for the portion of investments with a sustainable objective, impact research and sustainability themes ensure that the company's products and/ or services finance - in proportion to its turnover - sustainable development.
 More information on the product can be found on the website www.dpamfunds.com.
-Benchmark: MSCI Europe Net Return.
-Use of the benchmark: the benchmark is used to compare performance.
-The selection and weighting of the assets in the fund's portfolio may differ significantly from the composition of the benchmark.
-The benchmark is not aligned with the sustainable investment objective of the sub-fund.
-The investment policy is in line with the text in the Key Information Document (KID).
+Benchmark: MSCI AC Asia Pacific Net Return.
+Use of the benchmark: The benchmark is used to compare performance.
+The selection and weighting of the assets in the sub-fund's portfolio may differ significantly from the composition of the benchmark.
+The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.